CprimeLearningLabs/terraform-gcp-intro/labs/lab-3.1-Network/lab3.1-network.md

 # Create a Network

 Lab Objective:
-- Create a simple network in AWS
+- Create a simple network in GCP

 ## Lab

-### Change to use AWS Provider
+### Change to use GCP Provider

 Open `main.tf` for edit and make the following changes:

-1. Add AWS as a required provider.
-We continue to use AWS for storing backend state.
+1. Add GCP as a required provider.
+We continue to use GCP for storing backend state.
 The terraform block in main.tf should look as follows:

 ```
 terraform {